anderson-optimization/em-psse/README.md

 ## Overview

-The program is composed of two parts
+The program is composed of

 - `psse.py`
 	- Reads through the file and changes it's mode based on signals received.